imtiyaz-dev432/smart-expense-tracker/README.md

 - Upcoming payments
 - Financial health score

-This backend solves these problems by combining all these modules into one smart finance API.
+This web app solves these problems by combining all these modules into one smart finance API.

 ---